kyle-sge/learning-rails/README.md

 + associations
  + Add associations to the models to pass the tests
  + Write migrations in the db/migrate directory to create the tables backing the models

+****

+### Integration

+#### Exercises
++ blog
+ + Copy the completed router, connection adapter, basic active record, basic controller, and front controller to the blog subdirectory
+ + Create a blog application that fulfills the tests
+ + Run the server with "thin start -R config.ru" to see your application in action